SearchWP Blog

 Save Your Search Engine

-To do that, press the Save Engines at the upper right corner of your SearchWP dashboard.
+To do that, go ahead and press the Save button at the upper right corner of your SearchWP dashboard.

 That’s it.
 You’ve fully customized search to your needs without writing a single line of code.